-Proficiency Level

-1-Entering 2-Beginning 3-Dev 5-Bridging

-Tier A

-Tier B/C

-Have arrived in in the U.S. within school year wit instruction Currently recein a language other ested at a beginner l ichool nic n n only in Have s beginn acader Have a approa Will lik support s most appropriate for social language profi- ning to approach or h mic language proficie acquired some literad aching grade level literad aching grade level literad rely meet the state's e rt services by the end mic year ciency and are have acquired ency in English cy in English or are teracy in English exit criteria for
+Proficie ncy Level 1-Entering 2-Emerging 3-Developing 4-Expanding 5-Bridgi 5-Bridging Tier A Tier B/C Tier A is most appr A is most appropriate for ELLs who Tier B/C is most appropriate for ELLs who Have arrived in in the U.S. withi school year wit instruction Currently recei a language oth Have recently t English language the U.S. or entered s n the current academ hout previous English ve literacy instruction er than English sested at a beginner b ge proficiency school hic h n only in level of Have s begins acade Have a appro Will lik suppo acade social language prof ning to approach or l mic language profici acquired some litera aching grade level li cely meet the state's rt services by the en- mic year iciency and are have acquired iency in English .cy in English or are teracy in English exit criteria for d of the current